docs/config-reference.md

 CapabilityMCP Server(s)Description

-memorymemoryPersistent memory via Meilisearch.
+memorymemoryPersistent memory/chat/DAG access backed by Postgres.
 Also enabled automatically when memory.store is configured.

 schedulerschedulerHeartbeat and cron scheduling.
 Also enabled automatically when heartbeat.enabled or cron.jobs is non-empty.